7:190-AP9 Instructional Use of Student Screen Monitoring Tools

 - Access may be removed or limited if the tool is misused or used outside assigned instructional responsibility.

-- Building administration, Human Resources, or the Technology Department may identify concerns for review.
+- Building administration, Human Resources, or the Technology Department may identify concerns.

 - The Technology Department may remove or modify access when directed by the appropriate administrator or when needed to address an immediate technical, privacy, or security concern.